Skip to content

 Audiobooks for Students with Disabilities: Comparing BookShare and Learning Ally

 Audiobooks are wonderful learning options that make reading accessible to students with a variety of learning preferences as well as disabilities.
-For some time, they have been available at a cost on sites like Audible.com where books are read by actors or authors.
+For some time, they have been available at a cost on sites like Audible.com, where books are read by actors or authors.
 However, they are often a costly choice that many can not afford.
-Luckily, free options on sites like Project Gutenberg and others are wonderful, but sadly they only offer audiobooks that are in the public domain.
-What about individuals with visual impairments, physical disabilities and learning disabilities that impact reading?
+Luckily, free options on sites like Project Gutenberg and others are wonderful, but sadly, they only offer audiobooks that are in the public domain.
+What about individuals with visual impairments, physical disabilities, and learning disabilities that impact reading?
 Are there any options for this population of learners?
+Group of elementary students wearing headphones while reading books at their desks in a classroom, beneath text comparing audiobook platforms for students.

 Audiobooks for Individuals with Disabilities that Impact Reading:

-Both BookShare and Learning Ally are two online sites that offer audiobooks for individuals with print-based disabilities.
-They conduct business under the exception to U.S. copyright law which permits the availability of copyrighted text to people with qualifying disabilities.
-BookShare and Learning Ally safeguards that only qualified individuals can use this service by requiring applicants to register as members and provide proof of disability.
+Both BookShare and Learning Ally are online sites that offer audiobooks for individuals with print-based disabilities.
+They conduct business under the exception to U.S. copyright law, which permits the availability of copyrighted text to people with qualifying disabilities.
+BookShare and Learning Ally safeguard that only qualified individuals can use this service by requiring applicants to register as members and provide proof of disability.

 Who Can Certify a Disability for Membership?